buiquanghuy23103/note-to-myself/README.md

 ## Testing
 * [How to Write Unit Tests for Asynchronous Redux Thunk](https://decembersoft.com/posts/how-to-unit-test-redux-thunks/)
 * Use `useEvent` instead of `fireEvent`.
 Install `useEvent` [here](https://testing-library.com/docs/ecosystem-user-event/).
-* [Here](https://kentcdodds.com/blog/fix-the-not-wrapped-in-act-warning) is how to fix the "not wrapped in act(...)" warning.
+* [Here](https://kentcdodds.com/blog/fix-the-not-wrapped-in-act-warning) and [here](https://testing-library.com/docs/guide-disappearance/) is how to fix the "not wrapped in act(...)" warning.
 * Prefer `testing-library` over `enzyme`.
 * Queries in `testing-library`:
     + `getBy...`: assert elements that are supposed to be present.